treee111/wahooMapsCreator/README.md

         <a href="#sponsors" alt="Contributions welcome">
             <img src="https://img.shields.io/badge/contributions-welcome-orange.svg" /></a>
     </p>
-    <h1>wahooMapsCreator</h1>
 </div>

+# wahooMapsCreator
-wahooMapsCreator is a tool to create up-to-date maps for your Wahoo BOLTv1 and BOLTv2, ROAM, ROAMv2 and ELEMNT!
+wahooMapsCreator is a tool to create up-to-date maps for your Wahoo device.
+It supports BOLTv1, BOLTv2, ROAM, ROAMv2 and ELEMNT!

-It runs on Windows, macOS as well as on Linux!

-You can generate maps for the countries you like and you can control which OSM-tags are included based on latest OSM data.
+You can generate maps for the countries you like with latest OSM data and you can control which OSM-tags are included.

+> why?
 The maps of your device may be old because Wahoo did not release a newer version in the last years.

-# Get it running
+## Get it running
 The instructions are intended to be suitable for beginners.

-If anything is unclear or seams wrong, write an [:pencil2: issue](https://github.com/treee111/wahooMapsCreator/issues)!
+If anything is unclear or seams wrong, write an [:pencil2: issue](https://github.com/treee111/wahooMapsCreator/issues)

-# To start with...
+## To start with...
 1. [:rocket: Quick Start Guide to download and install required programs](docs/QUICKSTART_ANACONDA.md#download-and-install-required-programs)

 2. [:computer: Run wahooMapsCreator - detailled usage description](docs/USAGE.md#usage-of-wahoomapscreator)